hayd/pep8radius/README.md

 config:
   Change default options based on global or local (project) config files.

-  --global-config GLOBAL_CONFIG
+  --global-config filename
-                        path to a global pep8 config file (default:
-                        ~/.config/pep8); if this file does not exist then this is ignored --ignore-local-config
+                        path to global pep8 config file; if this file does not exist then this is ignored (default: ~/.config/pep8) --ignore-local-config
                         don't look for and apply local config files; if not passed, defaults are updated with any config files in